 Start by fitting the valve of the inner tube through the valve hole.
 You may need to lift a rubber rim strip up at the valve hole and slip it all the way onto the valve stem so the valve stem doesn't try to drag it into the valve hole.
-Loosely secure the valve using a valve cap or retaining ring so it won't fall back through the hole.
-If your valve is threaded for a retaining ring, don't tighten it down very far yet, just thread it on far enough that the valve can't fall out of the rim.
+Loosely secure the valve using a valve cap or jam nut so it won't fall back through the hole.
+If your valve is threaded for jam nut, don't tighten it down very far, just thread it on far enough that the valve can't fall out of the rim.

 With the tube dangling down along one side of the wheel, install one edge of the tire onto the rim, so that the tube is hanging out of the open side.
 This is usually pretty easy.

 Next, tuck the tube into the tire.
 It is best to start at the valve, work your way one third of the way around the tire, then go back to the valve and work around in the opposite direction.

 Once the tube is in place, you're ready to install the second side of the tire.
 This is the hardest part of the whole process, and the hardest part of this is the very last segment.

 If you start at the valve, it won't be a complicating factor when you are trying to lift the last bit of tire bead over the edge of the rim.
 With a very narrow rim, you may have to start opposite the valve -- just don't finish right at the valve.